Martin Sandberg, February 26, 1971 - Stockholm, Sweden.

 Worldwide Pop Success:

 The Backstreet Boys proved to be a worldwide success.
-Unfortunately, Denniz Pop passed away from cancer in 1998.
+Unfortunately, Denniz Pop passed away from stomach cancer in 1998 at the age of 35.
 Max Martin was left in charge of Cheiron.
 He hired songwriter/producer Rami as a new collaborator.1999 was a huge year internationally for Cheiron.
 They produced both the Millenium album for the Backstreet Boys and Britney Spears' debut ...Baby One More Time.
 Max Martin was chosen by the professional organization ASCAP as Songwriter of the Year for 1999.

 Opening of Maratone: